 Projects must make significant use of, or contribute to, the collections of the State Library of Victoria.

 The project proposal must demonstrate original use of the collections of the State Library of Victoria.

 How are projects selected?

-Applications are shortlisted by Library staff according to the key criteria of significant use of the Library collections, and original use of the Library collections.
+Applications are shortlisted by Library staff according to the key criteria of significant use of, or contribution to, the Library collections, and original use of the Library collections.

-Shortlisted applications are provided to an independent expert committee of the Library Board of Victoria, along with the complete list of all applications.
-Committee members are able to call in to consideration applications that are not on the shortlist.
+Shortlisted applications are provided to an independent selection panel, along with the complete list of all applications.
+Panel members are able to call in to consideration applications that are not on the shortlist.

-The committee may recommend a shorter fellowship than that requested, or an honorary fellowship in place of a fellowship that carries a grant.
+The panel may recommend a shorter fellowship than that requested, or an honorary fellowship in place of a fellowship that carries a grant.

-Following the committee meeting, Library staff contact referees for recommended projects, and subject to favourable reports, the recommended projects are presented to the Library Board at its June meeting.
+Following the selection panel meeting, Library staff contact referees for recommended projects and, subject to favourable reports, the recommended projects are presented to the Community Programming Committee.

 Following the acceptance of the offers of fellowships in June, unsuccessful applicants are advised by mail.